24 Interesting Facts About Tajikistan

 2. Tajikstan means “place of the Tajik (people)”.
 The Persian suffix “-stan” means “place of” or “country” so the word Tajikistan literally means “Land of the Tajik [people]”.

 3. Tajikistan has been inhabited since at least the 4th millennium BC.
 The UNESCO-listed archaeological site of Sarazm shows the remains of settlements dating from the 4th to the end of the 3rd millennium BC.
-It is one of the oldest in Central Asia.

 The UNESCO-listed archaeological site of Sarazm